MIT's Leader to Leader (L2L) is a year-long program that provides both a theoretical leadership framework and hands-on leadership experiences.

 L2L Fellows are part of an L2L project team that supports strategic Institute goals.
-These teams are sponsored by senior leaders and L2L alums and give L2L Fellows the opportunity to:
+Sponsored by senior leaders and L2L alums, the project teams give Fellows the opportunity to:

 - Focus on leadership competencies within the context of real MIT projects